darrylwest/darrylwest.github.io/book-reports/maddadddam.md

 * pelf - money, especially if obtained in a dishonest way
 * perloin - to steal
 * extirpated - root out and destroy completely
+* prevarication -  ambiguous or evasive language or behavior to conceal the truth
+* ersatz - made or used as a substitute, typically an inferior one, for something else
+* Grob's Attack - unconventional openning chess move, Spike Openning; 1.g4 ; considered the worst openning move
+* oleaginous - rich in, covered with, or producing oil; oily or greasy
+* aubergine - purple eggplant

 ## Characters and Character Types